amsmith8/academic-website/content/project/Algorithm/index.md

   name: Habitat Suitability
   url: files/project-htmls/CA_Chukar.html
 slides: example
-summary: An example of using the in-built project page.
+summary: Analyzing species introduction data og gamebirds in the united states, focusing on the historical records related to the Chukar partridge.
 tags:
 - Deep Learning
-title: Internal Project
+title: Gamebird introductions: the story of Chukars in the US.
 url_code: "files/project-htmls/CA_Chukar.html"
 url_pdf: ""
 url_slides: ""
 url_video: ""
 ---

-This is a page to describe the importance of avian introductions for a later time
+For generations, species have been introduced around the world for a variety of reasons; nastalgia,